 Going through an app agency also alleviates the PCI compliance hassle—most development agencies already have experience jumping through security protocol hoops, which saves you time, money, and probably a headache or two.

 Don’t Forget The UX

 Much of my criticism towards other mobile payment platforms results from its lack of UX options.
-You’re stuck with a third party service’s interface and functionality, which may not suite the needs of your user base.
+You’re stuck with a third party service’s interface and functionality, which may not suit the needs of your user base.